 You’re stress eating

 As soon as the body gets stressed, it starts producing cortisol.
 This hormone not only increases appetite, but also motivation, including the motivation to stuff your face!
 Many stress-related cravings are for fatty foods or super sweet foods.
 For a short time these foods stop the part of the brain producing these stressful emotions, however, it’s often only a short-term solution.
 Stress cravings are better dealt with by doing some exercise or taking time out to relax properly.

 Emotions are ruling your food choices

 Apparently 75% of all snacking is emotional – something we learn from a young age, when we were rewarded with a sweet treat for being good.
-This continues into adulthood and whether we’ve had a bad day, are suffering period cramps or just want to reward ourselves for doing something good, it’s easy to fulfil those emotions with food.
-The secret to recognising these cravings is to try and see what else is going on in your life.
+This continues into adulthood and whether we’ve had a bad day, are suffering period cramps or just want to reward ourselves for doing something good, it’s easy to fulfill those emotions with food.
+The secret to recognizing these cravings is to try and see what else is going on in your life.
 If you’re feeling lonely for example, instead of picking up phone and ordering in a large pizza, why not phone some friends instead and have a nice chat?

 It’s your genes

 For some of us, the fact that we can’t resist a Krispy Kreme doughnut is all due to DNA.
 A recent Italian study discovered 17 genes related to liking certain foods including bacon, coffee, dark chocolate, ice cream and, white wine.
 Now you know you can totally blame your Chenin Blanc addiction on your parents…